ipfs/community/projects/Covision.md

 ### Team members
 Sanil
 	- Full stack web developer.
-	- Proficient with JS, IPFS , libp2p, Blockchain.
+	- Proficient with JS, IPFS, libp2p, Blockchain.
 	- https://github.com/Mr-Cryptocoder

 ## How the community can engage
 * GitHub Discussion:
 * Email: sanildev21@gmail.com
-* Slack:
-* Twitter:
-* Discord:
-* Telegram:
-* WeChat:

 ## How to Contribute
 We welcome contributors whole heartedly - reach us out at sanildev21@gmail.com.
 Please feel free to raise an issue in our repository if you have any difficulties.